Xiaohong-Deng/mooqita-icccg/README.md

 ## Testing

-This project relies on Rspec, Cucumber and Capybara.
-Javascript unit testing has not been provided yet.
+This project relies on RSpec, Cucumber, Jasmine and Capybara.

+### Test Coverage Report
+[Teaspoon][9] is a JavaScript test runner with various perks.
+It can generate javascript coverage report.
+[SimpleCov][10] generates ruby coverage report automatically after running RSpec and Cucumber.
+Generated reports go into `./coverage`

 ## Deployment